 Late lamented nectarine tree.
 Hope we get a volunteer or two from the seeds the squirrels bury.
+We miss the beautiful clouds of pink flowers and fragrant fruit, juicy ambrosia. |

 How very red, round and lovely.
 We love tomatoes for their flavor.